B2B Retention Marketing: The First Thing You Must Do

 As a marketer you should be confident making promises like these to prospective customers.
 After all, the messages marketing and sales communicate to the customer during the sales cycle sets customer expectations.
 However, if expectations don’t match reality, then you’ve likely got low customer retention rates.
-And what marketer wants to work hard acquiring new leads and working with sales to close the deal, only to learn your customers defect to the competition after a short time.
+And what marketer wants to work hard acquiring new leads, only to learn your customers defect to the competition after a short time.

 Losing customers isn’t only frustrating for marketers, it’s really bad for sustaining business growth.
 Consider the following data: